People Like Us (2012 film): Plot

-Sam eventually reveals that he is Jerry's son, resulting in Frankie exploding in anger and ordering him to leave.
-Later, Lillian is hospitalized following a heart condition.
+Sam eventually reveals that he is Jerry's son, as Frankie is acting too grateful, resulting in her exploding in anger and ordering him to leave.
+She then receives Jerry's money through a lawyer.
+Frankie quits her job, enrolls in school, and moves into a suburban neighborhood with Josh.
+She cuts contact with Sam.

+Later, Lillian is hospitalized due to a heart condition.
 Hannah finds Sam in the waiting room, and they reconcile.
 Hannah has enrolled into UCLA's law program to remain close to Sam after realizing he wants to be with his family.
-Meanwhile, Frankie receives Jerry's money through a lawyer.
-Frankie quits her job, enrolls in school, and move into a suburban neighborhood with Josh.
-She cuts contact with Sam.

 After being discharged from the hospital, Lillian tells Sam that she forced Jerry to choose their family over Frankie and her mother.
 She was protecting Sam, but Jerry instead rejected his son because he was a reminder of the daughter he abandoned.
 One day, Josh, who is having difficulty adjusting to Sam's absence, tries to find him after obtaining Lillian's address.
+He leaves Sam a note with their new address.

 When Sam visits Frankie, he asks her forgiveness and wants to be her brother and Josh's uncle and father figure.
 He shows her an old film reel that Jerry shot of a young Sam at a playground.
 In the film, a girl joins Sam, and Frankie realizes that Jerry had regularly brought her and Sam to play together and thus loved both his children.
 At this recognition, Frankie accepts Sam as her brother.